MISSION MINISTRY

 Getsemani Community Garden

-Founded in 2012, Getsemani Community Garden grows food for those in need, offers neighbors a place to garden, and provides lessons on how to garden.
-Garden volunteers meet Tuesday and Friday mornings at Getsemani Community Garden, 412 E. 19th St, 9:00 AM–12:00 PM.
+Getsemani Garden, founded in 2012, is operated at our Getsemani property at 412 E. 19th St. The community garden grows food for those in need, offers neighbors a place to garden, and provides lessons on how to garden.
+Volunteers meet Tuesday and Friday mornings at the garden, 9:00 AM-12:00 PM.

 FUMC Blessing Bags